 - The Length of Your Credit History: If you have credit accounts in your name, the length of time you’ve held those accounts matters in credit scoring.
 Older credit accounts will boost your rating and show you up as a responsible borrower.
 About 15% of your score is derived from this factor.

 - Portfolio of Credit Accounts: Having a diverse credit mix will help boost your credit scores as it shows the range of the different types of credit you can handle.
 Credit accounts considered include credit cards, auto loans, home loans, student loans among others.

 - Recently opened credit accounts: When you apply for credit, lenders often make hard enquiries.
 When you have too many of these enquiries, they can hurt your score as they portray you to be a risky borrower.
-If you have a problem getting approved for credit facilities, you can check out licensed credit brokers who will help you access bad credit loans that don’t entail hard enquiries.
+If you have a problem getting approved for credit facilities, you can check out FCA-regulated credit brokers who will help you access bad credit loans that don’t entail hard enquiries.

 Check Your Credit Report Annually